Skip to content

 Wall Street

-Wall Street symbolises the American financial world and even has its own movie.
-I can’t guarantee you any Leonardo DiCaprio encounters, but Wall Street is definitely worth a visit in any case.
 Amongst the many skyscrapers, you’ll find the world-famous stock exchange, the Trinity Church that, back in the 20th century, dominated the skyline with her massive height of 282 feet, and the Federal Hall, where back in 1789 George Washington was inaugurated as the United States’ first-ever president.

 The Charging Bull statue

 Also not to be missed near Wall Street is the famous Wall Street Bull.
 This bronze bull statue, officially called the Charging Bull, attracts long lines of tourists.
-They all want to snap a picture with it, and probably also rub the bull’s nose, horns and ‘private parts’, as this is supposed to give luck.
+They all want to snap a picture with it, and probably also rub the bull’s nose, horns and ‘private parts’, as this is supposed to give you good luck.

 The Fearless Girl statue